mathjax/MathJax-docs/options/input/tex.rst

    or the equation number.
 When ``true``, use the label, when ``false``, use the equation number.

-.. _tex-multlineWidth:
-.. describe:: multlineWidth: "85%"

-    The width to use for the `multline` environment that is part of the :ref:`tex-ams` extension.
-This width gives room for tags at either side of the equation, but if you are displaying mathematics in a small area or a thin column of text, you might need to change the value to leave sufficient margin for tags.

 .. _tex-maxMacros:
 .. describe:: maxMacros: 10000